flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2450/Keithley-2450.md

 keithley.shutdown()
 ```

-This script connects to the Keithley 2450 Power Supply using a VISA adapter with the GPIB address "GPIB::1".
-It then configures the instrument to apply a current, sets the current range, compliance voltage, and source current.
-It enables the source output and performs voltage measurements.
-It ramps the current to 5 mA and prints the measured voltage.
-Finally, it shuts down the instrument by ramping the current to 0 mA and disabling the output.
+This script connects to the Keithley 2450 Power Supply using a VISA adapter with the address "GPIB::1".
+It enables the source, sets the current range to 10 mA, sets the compliance voltage to 10 V, and sets the source current to 0 mA.
+It then measures the voltage, ramps the current to 5 mA, and prints the voltage.
+Finally, it shuts down the instrument.

 </TabItem>
 <TabItem value="Qcodes" label="Qcodes">